 There will be different ways to approach reviews depending on the function and the context it operates in.
-When the reviews for 2016/17 are prioritised the scope for them can be clarified.
+When the reviews for 2016/17 are prioritised the scope for each of them can be clarified.
 This will involve understanding how the function currently operates as well as gathering early views on the scope for redesigning it.
-The Board has already agreed that Heads of Service affected by reviews would be engaged in the process given their expert knowledge.
-Early discussions with relevant Heads of Service and Directors would help to scope the review and the types of questions involved are attached at Appendix 2.
+The Board has already agreed that Heads of Service affected by reviews would be engaged in the process given their expert knowledge as reported to the Council in May 2016.
+Early discussions with relevant Heads of Service and Directors will help to scope the review and the types of questions involved are attached at Appendix 2.
 Views from Heads of Service on these questions were sought at a Senior Leadership event in June to produce this discussion guide.

-4.9 In addition through the workshops the Board has confirmed it is open to ideas on how services can be delivered.
-The Board has expressed interest in:
+4.9 In addition the Board has confirmed it is open to ideas on how services can be delivered.
+It recommends the following options are considered:

-- In-house services running these better and more efficiently, learning from where this has been demonstrated in the Council already2 and with a 'Lean' approach currently being tested3; - 2.
+- 1. In-house services running these better and more efficiently, learning from where this has been demonstrated in the Council already2 and with a 'Lean' approach currently being tested3; - 2.
 In-sourcing of services currently contracted out; - 3.
 Shared services both provided by us and provided for us; - 4.
-Outsourced services including an interest in different approaches to commissioning (by outcomes, by payment by results, by measuring social value) to encourage preventative services and demand reduction; - 5.
+Outsourced services including an interest in different approaches to commissioning (by outcomes, by payment by results, by measuring social value) to encourage preventative services and demand reduction: - 5.
 Services delivered in partnership and integrated services; - 6.
 Arms-Length External Organisations and Trading Operations to enable more commercial practice and sustainability of service; - 7.
-Community-run services; - 8.
+Community-run services: - 8.
 Opportunities for new place-based approaches with partners arising from the new local Community Partnerships; and - 9.
-Stopping services (with the framework from the Accounts Commission recommended for use4 alongside impact assessment). - 4.10 The Board is asked to confirm that this range of options for service delivery should be part of the review process.
-Some functions may require a more narrow focus e.g. where the Board has identified charges and income to be reviewed. - 4.11 Who would undertake the reviews?
+Stopping services (with the framework from the Accounts Commission recommended for use4 alongside impact assessment). - 4.10 Some functions may require a more narrow focus e.g. where the Board has identified charges and income to be reviewed and this is shown in Booklet B. For some functions the Board has noted an interest in a particular option to consider and this will be highlighted at the start of the review process; although this would not rule out other options above.